Bo887/extract-cli/README.md

-# extract-cli
+# Extract-Cli
-Command line utility that automatically figures out what command to use to extract an archive
+Command line utility that automatically figures out what command to use when extracting an archive.